KarmaEssence/DVFS_Research/README.md

 ## Copyright

-This code is open source.
+This Framework is open source.
 However, one can cite the original document submitted to ECMS 2023 : "STOCHASTIC MODELING AND OPTIMIZATION FOR POWER AND PERFORMANCE CONTROL IN DVFS SYSTEMS", Youssef AIT EL MAHJOUB, Leo LE CORRE and Hind CASTEL-TALEB."